 In fact, I’ll often chop and toss a half-ounce of peanuts over a salad to replace croutons.
 This is because they add nutritional value and cut the carbs.
 It makes them a great trade-off in so many recipes.

 I have been baking this pie since before I moved to North Carolina.
 In fact, this PA native baked this recipe since she was a teenager.
 It’s one of the first recipes that my mother taught me to bake.
-By some strange coincidence, fast forward 30 years…I’m married to the son of a peanut farmer in the NC peanut belt and used to work as the sales manager at a peanut packing facility for my full-time job.
+But by some strange coincidence, fast forward 30 years…I’m married to the son of a peanut farmer in the NC peanut belt and used to work as the sales manager at a peanut packing facility for my full-time job.

 A childhood recipe